-In Danish Demining Group (DDG) we want our operations to make a positive difference in people’s lives.
+In the Danish Demining Group (DDG), we want our operations to make a positive difference in people’s lives.

 It is essential for us to measure the impact our activities have on the livelihoods and safety of local people.
 It is only by understanding the changes our interventions bring about that we can improve our performance to the benefit of the communities we support.